yijunj/MHR-AutoTalismanFarming/README.md

 An automatic machine for farming talisman in Monster Hunter Rise.
 This is an update from my other repo [Autocart-MHR](https://github.com/yijunj/Autocart-MHR), which only automates the carting process.

+I must apologize as I do NOT intend to make this into a plug-and-play tool on all platforms.
+This is more of a documentation of my personal project, but in the meanwhile if anyone finds this helpful you are welcome to download the code and try it out.
+You may, however, need some basic python background to tweak the code for your needs.

 A 64x-speed demo is here (video recording from OBS).
 For demonstration I'm only making 2 melding batches.
 In practice it's most efficient to make 10.

 ![Demo](https://github.com/yijunj/AutoTalismanFarming-MHR/blob/main/Demo_64x_480p.gif)